Ace-FT/ace-ft/readme.md

 ## Transfer fees
-In order to understand the cost structure, it is very important to first understand how iExec marketplace order system works. iExec marketplace allows anyone to monetize the usage of its application, CPU or dataset.
+In order to understand the cost structure, it is very important to first understand how iExec marketplace order system works.
+The iExec marketplace allows anyone to monetize the usage of its application, CPU or dataset.
 In fact, each provider indicates his conditions through orders.

 - Application providers set the price to charge the requester for each execution of the app (in RLC) [Check out this section of the SDK documentation for more details](https://github.com/iExecBlockchainComputing/iexec-sdk/blob/master/CLI.md#sell-your-app-on-the-marketplace)